 I was recently on a Facebook post where there were inquiries about healthy home products and where to find them.
 We all know that there 10,000 chemicals out there.
 Most people want an easy way to avoid them.
 Unfortunately, “natural” products can come with a hefty price tag and a limited number of suppliers.
-So here are a few DIY things I use in my home.
+So here are a few DIY recipes for things I use in my home

 Cleaning Vinegar: Easy to find in most places like walmart , target, home depot, and most grocery stores.
 I pour out about a third of it and fill it with citrus peels.
 Any kind of citrus peels.
 Let sit for at least 6 weeks or longer.
 The result is a viscus fluid which should be strained and stored in a cool dark place.
 I mix equal parts vinegar and water, a squirt of soap (I like myers and bronners it doesn’t matter what you use) with a few drops of antimicrobial essential oils like;

 You can use any oils or combination of oils you want.
 I have also tried this using the overabundance of basil and thyme I grew this year instead of citrus peels and it turned out awesome.
 This recipe is great for general cleaning and dusting.
 Its awesome if you have hard water for keeping deposits down.
 The citrus helps to cut through oil, and works great for things that require a good soak.